Landscape Design

 Despite its resilience, Bahia grass can encounter some challenges.
 Here are the most common issues and how to address them:

-1. Thinning Turf: Often caused by poor soil fertility or compactio
+1. Thinning Turf: Often caused by poor soil fertility or compaction.

 Solution: Aerate the soil and apply a balanced fertilizer.